 - The Master of Orion series uses slightly different tech trees in each game:

-- In the second game, there are several trees to research (Power sources, Physics, Chemistry, etc.) and each tree has usually has multiple tech choices at each level.
+- In the second game, each tree has multiple tech choices at each level.
 Most races can only receive one tech per level through research, and races with the "Uncreative" trait cannot choose which one they get.
 Creative races get everything for the same price a regular race pays for one item.

 - Players in Star Ruler start out with a selection of basic technologies (such as economics, particle physics, and ballistic weapons).
 To unlock new research avenues, players select "hunches" and "guesses" on unlocked research items, which will lead to a random adjacent research item inside the hexagonal research grid.
 Metallurgy, for example, has ties to chemistry and nanotechnology.
 Once a research avenue is unlocked, unlocks are researched linearly; researching lasers will first unlock standard lasers, then pulse lasers, and so on.
 Because technology improves constantly with every level invested into a research avenue, it's critical to constantly expand your scientific laboratories, otherwise you'll be left behind while other players are building starships the size of planets, ships that can carry bigger ships inside themselves, and killing stars.